xDido/MedExpress-Pharmacy/README.md

-# El7a2ny Virtual Clinic and Pharmacy
+# MedExpress Virtual Clinic and Pharmacy
 ## Motivation

-El7a2ny Virtual Clinic and Pharmacy is not just a software solution; it's a revolutionary approach to healthcare.
+MedExpress Virtual Clinic and Pharmacy is not just a software solution; it's a revolutionary approach to healthcare.
 In a world where convenience and efficiency matter, our goal is to redefine the concept of "Telehealth" by leveraging cutting-edge technologies and techniques.

 ### Vision